-Lake Khovsgol is the largest and deepest lake in Mongolia, surrounded by mountains and lush forests, it is home to a variety of animals and species of birds.
-With a turbulent history Mongolia was first declared a Mongol Empire in 1206 by Genghis Khan.
-One of the most wonderful events that take place in Mongolia is the fascinating Naadam Festival, with people arriving from all over the country to participate.
+Mongolia is a country blessed with breathtaking scenery, from pristine lakes, rugged mountains and the incredible Gobi Desert.
+Mongolia is bordered by Siberia in the north and China in the south and was first declared a Mongol Empire by Genghis Khan in 1206.
+One of the most wonderful events that takes place in July each year is the fascinating Naadam Festival, with people arriving from all over the country to participate.

 Time -Mongolia is 2 hours behind Australian EST

 Language – The official national language is Mongolian.
 Kalmyk, Kazakh, Buriat and Mandarin are also widely spoken.

 Entry Requirements – Passports must be valid for six months beyond the length of stay.
 Visas are required for Australian travellers, the price of which is already included in the fully inclusive price of all our group tours for Australian passport holders (providing all applications are received by Wendy Wu Tours within the required visa processing time frame).